Teeth Damage From Coffee and Tea

 - Use a straw, but make sure it’s a straw specifically designed for hot beverages.
 This will not completely protect your teeth from staining, but your teeth will not get as much direct exposure to the liquid and sugars.

-- Visit your dentist for regular cleanings, which can remove surface stains from your teeth.
+- Visit your dentist for regular dental cleanings, which can remove surface stains from your teeth.

 Of course, the best way to keep your teeth clean and healthy is to make sure that your oral care habits are up to speed.
 Be sure to brush and floss regularly and visit your dentist regularly for checkups.
 If you have stained teeth, make an appointment to talk about the best ways to brighten your smile.